Office of Research & Creative Scholarship

 How to Apply

 Students interested in applying for a Point Scholarship should view the Frequently Asked Questions page of the Point Foundation website.
 Students must apply online for this scholarship.
-Please see Elizabeth Demski, the Associate Vice President for the Office of Research and Creative Scholarship, for more information.
+Please see Anthony Pinder, the Assistant Vice President of International and Global Engagement, for more information.

 The 2014-2015 Point Scholarship application is currently closed.
 The deadline for the 2015-2016 Point Scholarship will be announced in November 2014.